Determining Which Sources Are Appropriate to Use

 - Is it scholarly?

 - If you are required to use only scholarly sources, you will need to limit your search accordingly.
 When searching in databases or OneSearch, check a limiter that says Scholarly and/or Peer-Reviewed, if one is available.
-If you need further confirmation about which articles come from peer-reviewed journals, you can search for the journal title (not the article title) on the library’s Journals A-Z list; scholarly, peer-reviewed journal titles will have a Peer-Reviewed icon.
-(If a title is not on the Journals A-Z list, you can search UlrichsWeb to determine whether the journal is refereed, which means that it is scholarly and peer-reviewed.)
+If you need further confirmation about which articles come from peer-reviewed journals, you can search for the journal title (not the article title) in the library’s Journal Search; scholarly, peer-reviewed journal titles will have a Peer-Reviewed icon.
+(If a title is not on the Journal Search, you can search UlrichsWeb to determine whether the journal is refereed, which means that it is scholarly and peer-reviewed.)
 For books, look at the publisher.
 Is it a university press or other scholarly press?

 - What type of article is it?